iXce/Printator/README.md

 # Known issues

-- Only serial-based communications at standard baudrates are supported.
-Support for TCP-based communications will be added in the future.
+- Custom baudrates are not supported for serial-based communications.
+TCP support shouldn't have any speed limit, though.

 # Planned features

-- [ ] Showing the nozzle position
-- [X] Working networking support
-- [ ] Checksum/line number verification
+- Checksum/line number verification
-- [ ] Computing an STL file from the print results
+- Computing an STL file from the print results
-- [ ] Temperature support
+- Temperature support
-- [ ] Multi extruder support